BergmannLab/MONET/containers/README.md

 In particular, **DO NOT modify locally without REINSTALLING**.

-Note that the actual image files will not be placed in this folder.
+Note that the actual image files will not be placed in this folders.